-Aleph and its Group are mainly active in the asset management and insurance brokerage industries.
-Each "business-line" is then divided into different sub-lines, making of Aleph and its Group a real pan-European financial player able to serve clients with a "360-degree" approach.
+Aleph and its Group operate mainly in the areas of asset management and insurance brokerage.
+Each "business-line" is then subdivided into different sub-lines, making of Aleph and its Group a true pan-European financial player capable of serving clients with a "360-degree" approach.

-Aleph's main activities in this business line are: (i) the development of corporate strategy in favour of its Subsidiaries and Investees and (ii) the management of equity interests in other companies operating in the fund management, wealth management, capital markets and financial services industries
+Aleph's main activities in this line of business are: (i) the development of corporate strategy in favour of its Subsidiaries and Investees and (ii) the management of equity interests in other companies operating in the areas of fund management, wealth management, capital markets and financial services.